naturalis/HTS-barcode-checker/README.md

 databases of taxon IDs that were obtained by taxonomic name reconciliation of the names listed in CITES appendices with the NCBI taxonomy.
 Any matches are recorded in the output file, a CSV spreadsheet, which needs to be evaluated further by the user.

+By default the BLAST results are filtered according to the following criteria: a hit must have a minimum match percentage of 97%, a minimum match length of a 100 bp and a maximum e-value of 0.05.
+These settings can be altered if needed with the advanced command options listed below.

+By default identification is done by submitting the BLAST request to NCBI GenBank, this can be slow and impractical for larger datasets.
+A local BLAST run is a more practical method for larger sets.
+In order to run a local BLAST the NCBI BLAST+ tool needs to be installed and a local BLAST database (for example the nucleotide database) needs to be set up.
+For more info on installing the BLAST+ tool see resort to the [BLAST+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) webpage.
+When set up correctly a local BLAST run can be specified with the -lb parameter.
+The basic will be:

+`HTS-barcode-checker --input_file <in.fa> --output_file <out.csv> --CITES_db <db.csv> -lb`

 The pipeline flags critical issues that need to be investigated.
 In particular, in cases of taxonomic heterogeneity including CITES-listed species (i.e. multiple distinct species